Meet the Wild Camels

-- Drive to the Wadi el Gemal (‘Valley of the Camels’) National Park south of Marsa Alam
+- Trip to Wadi El Gemal National Park (‘Valley of the Camels’) south of Marsa Alam

-- Fantastically beautiful beaches and wild nature very close together
+- Beautiful beaches and unspoilt desert nature lie close together here

-- Visit the Qulan Lagoon and swim in crystal clear water
+- Visit to the Qulan Lagoon including a refreshing swim in its crystal-clear water

 Introducing…

-- Mohmed Adel, 30 years, single, and passionate diver
+- Mohmed Adel ‚Mr. Tom‘, 30 years, single, and passionate diver

 - Empathetic, trusting and patient instructor also for novice divers